 Our Vision and Mission clarify our path forward and solidify our organizing purpose as a combined, total force Airmen and space professionals (military, civilian, and contractor) in Space Base Delta 2:

 Vision: Space-focused warrior Airmen ready to dominate today’s fight and tomorrow’s challenges.

-Mission: Deliver unrivaled combat support to our Joint mission partners and Allies, enabling uninterrupted missile warning, intelligence, and cyber operations.
+Mission: Deliver unrivaled global combat support to our Combatant Commands, Joint mission partners and Allies, empowering uninterrupted missile warning, intelligence, and cyber operations.

-Priorities: Mission Excellence / Healthy Garrison Culture / Installation Readiness
+Priorities: Mission Readiness / Inclusive Culture / Installation Excellence

 The mission of the United States Air Force is to fly, fight, and win...airpower anytime, anywhere.

 To achieve that mission, the Air Force has a vision:

 The United States Air Force will be a trusted and reliable joint partner with our sister services known for integrity in all of our activities, including supporting the joint mission first and foremost.
 We will provide compelling air, space, and cyber capabilities for use by the combatant commanders.
 We will excel as stewards of all Air Force resources in service to the American people, while providing precise and reliable Global Vigilance, Reach and Power for the nation.